 Inflating your Exercise Ball

 Before you begin, you will need to inflate the ball.
 Most come with a hand pump, so inflating the ball will just be a matter of removing its plug from the valve, inserting the tip of the air pump hose into the valve and pushing down repeatedly on the air pump.
 Do this until the ball’s diameter is the size recommended in the guide that accompanies the ball.
-It’s important not to over inflate it, so don’t guess.
+It’s important not to overinflate it, so don’t guess.
 Use a soft measuring tape or a piece of string to check its diameter.

 While slight variations may occur from brand to brand, a 55cm ball is usually inflated to 68″, a 65cm ball to 80″ and a 75cm ball to 93″.
 Once the ball is inflated, remove the hose from the valve, quickly reinsert the plug and you’ll be ready to start exercising.

-10 minute total body exercise ball workout
+10-minute total body exercise ball workout

 When undertaking any form of exercise, it’s important to warm-up first.
 A good warm-up for exercise ball workouts is to do some simple stretches.

 As you exercise, maintain proper form so as not to place strain on your back or neck.
-Usually this will entail keeping your back straight and not hunching your shoulders or pulling on your neck.
+Usually, this will entail keeping your back straight and not hunching your shoulders or pulling on your neck.
 It’s also important not to lock your knees, as this could result in a muscle strain.

 Finally, don’t forget to breathe.
 It’s amazing how many people do.

-5 of the Best Exercise Ball Workouts
+5 of the Best Fitness Ball Exercises

 - Center your abdomen on an exercise ball, with your palms flat on the floor in front of you.